6 Lessons About Trump From Season 1 Of 'The Apprentice'

 The show's first season in 2004 was a game-changer for a network in trouble.
 NBC, which was just about to lose its blockbuster hit Friends, saw over 20 million viewers settle in each week to watch Trump preside over the fates of 16 young entrepreneurs vying for a job with his company, The Trump Organization.

 Attracting 28 million viewers, the April 2004 season finale was the most popular show on television that week.
-According to opinion polls conducted by Gallup, when Trump flirted with a presidential run under the Reform Party ticket in 1999, the percentage of respondents who saw him as "favorable" declined precipitously: from 41 to 33 percent in less than a month.
+According to opinion polls conducted by Gallup, when Trump flirted with a presidential run under the Reform Party ticket in 1999, the percentage of respondents who saw him as "favorable" declined precipitously: from 41 percent to 33 percent in less than a month.
 But in 2005, one year after The Apprentice debuted, Trump clocked in at 50 percent.

 Trump had never before — and he would never again so far — eclipse the 50 percent mark in Gallup's polls.
 As of Oct.
 5, nearly nine months into his presidency, Trump is at 39 percent.
 However, what has been a historically low approval rating for a first-term president recently stabilized.

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.